 "If the shoe fits, buy it in every colour", or alternatively, learn to make it yourself.
 Bespoke shoemaking is the craft of producing hand-made individual footwear, to the clients exact shape, size and the design preference.

 This has traditionally been an occupation where people have developed their skills on the job.
-You will find that many people have chosen this occupation because their relatives have also been involved in it, At this stage only 37% of people working as shoe makers have a Certificate III or Certificate IV.
+You will find that many people have chosen this occupation because their relatives have also been involved in it.
+At this stage only 37% of people working as shoe makers have a Certificate III or Certificate IV.
 To have the best chance of gaining employment in this industry further study is recommended.
-Courses listed on the TAFE SA website under Fashion & Footwear will provide you with more information for this and related careers.

 Employment for shoemakers in mass production is expected to decline, with very few positions available.
 Growth is in the niche market area.